jamiemcstay/Let-s-play-dice/README.md

 > As a user I want a fun game to play.
 > As a user I want a gambling game.
-> As a user I want to be able to understand whats happening and the game progresses.
+> As a user I want to be able to understand whats happening as the game progresses.
 > As a user I want to be able to see my assets, in the form of my score and my bank roll.
-> As a user I want to be able to continue to the play the game until I close down the page.
+> As a user I want to be able to continue to play the game until I close down the page.

 ## Wireframes